ankorstore/yokai/docs/index.md

 ![Architecture](assets/images/architecture.jpg){: #overview-architecture}

-- `Yokai Core modules` preloads logging, tracing, metrics and health check instrumentation, and expose a private HTTP server for infrastructure and debugging needs.
+- `Yokai core modules` preloads logging, tracing, metrics and health check instrumentation, and expose a private HTTP server for infrastructure and debugging needs.
 - `Yokai extensions modules` can be added to enrich your application features, like public HTTP / gRPC servers, workers, ORM, etc. You can also add your own.
-- All this is made available in `Yokai Dependency Injection system` (based on [Fx](https://github.com/uber-go/fx)), on which you can rely to build your application logic.
+- All this is made available in `Yokai dependency injection system`, based on [Fx](https://github.com/uber-go/fx), on which you can rely to build your application logic.

-### Foundation
+### Foundations

 Yokai was built using `robust` and `well known` Go libraries, like: